I’m a freelance writer, editor and cook living in the cosmopolitan city of Melbourne, Australia.

 While working as a cook I learned so much about how a commercial kitchen operates and the addictive adrenaline rush of service time.
 I loved it, but I also loved a flexible lifestyle.
 So I combined my love for learning with my talent for writing and cooking into a career.

 While I was raising our first child in 2013, I studied journalism, undertook a food writing course and began writing about anything, at any opportunity.

-I began volunteering for a university blog while studying, which quickly evolved into writing about education and research for the University of South Australia, as well as Indigenous education and boarding for Boarding Australia.
+I began volunteering for a university blog while studying, which quickly evolved into writing about education and research for the University of South Australia, as well as education and boarding for Indigenous Education and Boarding Australia.

 I am always open to discussing future collaborations and opportunities with publications, organisations and individuals – please get in touch with me here.